 "Whoever you are, you aren't my mom.
 I won't go with you, you should just leave."
 I said simply.
 I didn't hear any response so I went back to playing like I normally did.
 Then I heard a weird humming noise coming out from behind the shed.
 I walked down the waterlogged grassy slope that was a shortcut to behind the barn...

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Ms.TeddyWrite a Review